The Rainmaker (TV series): Release

 The series premiered on USA Network on August 15, 2025.
 In Canada, Bell Media confirmed that the series would air on its local version of USA Network.
+The second season is scheduled to premiere on October 16, 2026.

 Reception

 On Rotten Tomatoes, the series holds an approval rating of 50% based on 22 critic reviews.
 The website's critics consensus reads, "Stripping John Grisham's novel of its flavor in favor of a more clichéd courtroom format, this Rainmaker adaptation only produces intermittent showers."
 Metacritic gave the series a weighted average score of 53 out of 100 based on 17 critics, indicating "mixed or average".